Startup, Spindown, and Crashes

 2. Processes that produce 'child' processes should handle the exit behavior of those children.
 A parent process should usually use OnExit::Restart as its behavior unless it intends to hand off the child processes to another process via some established API.
 A child process can use None, Restart, or Requests, depending on its needs.

-• If a child process uses OnExit::Restart, the parent must be aware that the child will persist itself indefinitely.
+4. If a child process uses OnExit::Restart, the parent must be aware that the child will persist itself indefinitely.
 This is a natural fit for long-lived child processes which engage in cross-network activity and are themselves presenting a useful API.
 However, like OnExit::None, the parent will not be notified if the child process is manually killed.
 Again, the parent should be programmed to consider this.

-• If a child process uses OnExit::Requests, it has the ability to notify the parent process when it exits.
+5. If a child process uses OnExit::Requests, it has the ability to notify the parent process when it exits.
 This is quite useful for child processes that create a work-product to return to the parent or if it is important that the parent do some action immediately upon the child's exit.
-Note that the programmer must create the requests in the child process.
+Note that the programmer must create the Requests in the child process.
 They can target any process, as long as the child process has the capability to message that target.
 The target will often simply be the parent process.

-1. Requests made in OnExit::Requests must also comport to the capabilities requirements that applied to the process when it was alive.
+6. Requests made in OnExit::Requests must also comport to the capabilities requirements that applied to the process when it was alive.

-2. If your processes does not have any places that it can panic, you don't have to worry about crash behavior, Rust is good for this :)
+7. If your processes does not have any places that it can panic, you don't have to worry about crash behavior, Rust is good for this :)

 Persisting State With Processes